marklogic-community/marklogic-monitoring-for-splunk/README.md

-# MarkLogic Monitoring App for Splunk
+# MarkLogic Monitoring for Splunk

-MarkLogic Monitoring app for Splunk provides configurations and dashboards intended to make monitoring and analyzing MarkLogic Error, Access, and Audit logs in Splunk easier.
+MarkLogic Monitoring for Splunk provides configurations and pre-built dashboards that deliver real-time visibility into Error, Access, and Audit log events to monitor and analyze MarkLogic logs with Splunk.

 ![Monitoring dashboard](src/main/resources/appserver/static/screenshot.png "Monitoring dashboard")